(c) U Myo Thame/HelpAge International

 Why is this programme needed?

-In conflicts and natural disasters, the risk of being affected by disability increases due to injuries, poor health care and failure to manage non-communicable diseases.
+In conflicts and natural disasters, people are at risk of injuries that can cause disabilities, while poor healthcare can make managing non-communicable diseases difficult, exacerbating pre-existing conditions.
 Older people and people with disabilities, therefore, make up a significant and growing proportion of disaster-affected populations.

-- Training materials: a package to provide a two-day, face to face, introductory training course on ageing and disability in humanitarian crisis will be made available in October 2015.
+.
+Under development is a training package for a two-day, introductory course on ageing and disability in humanitarian crisis.

-- Supporting humanitarian organisations: we are working with organisations in Kenya, Pakistan and the UK to better integrate ageing and disability into their humanitarian programme.
-Eight dedicated Age and Disability Inclusion Advisors, who are trained and supported by the ADCAP programme, will work to change their organisation's policy and practice on the ground and apply a more inclusive approach.
+To strengthen individual and organisational capacity, we are working with organisations in Kenya, Pakistan and the UK to better integrate ageing and disability into their humanitarian programmes.
+Eight dedicated Age and Disability Inclusion Advisors, trained and supported by the ADCAP programme, work to change their organisation's policy and practice to apply a more inclusive approach.

 Who is involved?